Todd Gilbert

-Christopher Todd Gilbert (born October 19, 1970) is an American politician currently serving as Speaker of the Virginia House of Delegates.
-He has been a Republican member of the Virginia House of Delegates since 2006, representing the 15th district in the Shenandoah Valley and Blue Ridge Mountains, made up of Page and Shenandoah Counties, plus parts of Rockingham and Warren Counties.
+Christopher Todd Gilbert (born October 19, 1970) is an American politician and attorney, who is the Senior Assistant Commonwealth's Attorney for Page County and served as 57th Speaker of the Virginia House of Delegates from 2022 to 2024.
+He served as a Republican member of the Virginia House of Delegates from 2006 to 2025, representing the Shenandoah Valley and Blue Ridge Mountains region, and served in the House's Republican leadership, including as majority and minority leader.
+He also served as interim United States attorney for the Western District of Virginia for 38 days in summer 2025.

 Early life and education

 Gilbert was born in Newton, Texas.
 He graduated in 1989 from Central High School in Woodstock, Virginia, where he served as student body president and played three varsity sports.
 He attended the University of Virginia, where he earned a bachelor's degree in government in 1993.
 While at UVA, he was a legislative intern in the Capitol Hill office of then U.S. Representative George Allen.

-Upon graduation, he attended the Southern Methodist University School of Law, where he earned his J.D. degree in 1996 and led the student body as president of the Student Bar Association.
+Upon graduation, Gilbert attended the Southern Methodist University School of Law, where he earned his Juris Doctor in 1996 and led the student body as president of the Student Bar Association.
 While at SMU Law, Gilbert won the school's annual mock trial competition and participated on the school's competitive mock trial team.

 Early career

-Gilbert began his career as a full-time prosecutor.
-His first job was with the Office of the Commonwealth's Attorney for the City of Lynchburg, where he was a member of the Violent Crime Prosecution Team.
-In 1999, he returned home to work in the Office of the Commonwealth's Attorney for Shenandoah County for six years, where he was lead prosecutor in a number of major cases.
+Gilbert began his career as a prosecutor, and served in that role over fourteen years, working in four different jurisdictions.